dvaneynde/hwdriver/DESIGN.md

 This is what happens every 20 ms (configurable):

 - `IHardwareIO.refreshInputs()` is called, so that actual hardware inputs are read.
 - All Sensors have their `Sensor.loop()` run to process these inputs and update any state machines.
-State changes may lead to events being sent to Controllers, which are just registered there.
+State changes may lead to events being sent to Controllers or Actuators that are registered in the Sensor.
+These Controllers and Actuators must not yet change their state or send events themselves - they just have to 'remember' the event received.
 - Next `Controller.loop()` is run on all Controllers.
-Some data might have changed, which may update state of the Controller, and which might send events to other Controllers or Actuators.
-Again these events are noted by the event targets, not yet processed.
+Now it is the time to process any event information received and noted before, in the `loop()`.
+This may lead to a state change of the Controller, which in turn may lead to an event to another Controller or Actuator - which again just notes the information down sent by the event.
 - Finally Actuators have their `Actuator.loop()` executed, so they can update state and if applicable update hardware outputs.
 To actually update hardware output `IHardwareIO.refreshOutputs()` is called.
 - Finally any `IStateChangedListener`'s are called to update the modelstate of connected client UIs. _This is for UI only, not further explained in this document._

-The `currentTime` is a parameter - it is forbidden in any Block to use `System.currentTimeMillis()` to get actual time.
+The `currentTime` is a parameter passed on to each Block's `loop()` - it is forbidden in any Block to use `System.currentTimeMillis()` to get actual time.
 The reason for this is automated testing: the time is a parameter that can be manipulated at will, including in testing or - later - replay.

-_**TODO** not sure it is still used, isn't this handled differently now, see higher?_ The `loopSequence` is used to detect and prevent infinite loops.
-Using events and badly written code it can happen that code calls itself infinitely.
-This can be catastrophic for the hardware (e.g. screens).
+The separation of event notification and handling its' state changes in `loop()` ensures orderly execution of changes in that outputs are only changed when all sensor and intermediate logic has executed.
+It also helps the time simulation.

+Safety is further improved by separating hardware access for Sensor, Controller and Actuator, and the fact that Sensors cannot be the target of events.

 ## Layers View